-A conscientious and analytic designer, architectural intern Thalia Andreoglou brings her experience in heritage and historical building conservation, maintenance, repair, and adaptive reuse to the Republic Architecture Inc. team.
-Previously, Thalia was part of a historical buildings department for the government, where she engaged with architectural teams to evaluate proposed alterations to heritage facilities and provided recommendations to meet heritage standards and guidelines.
+A conscientious and analytic designer, Thalia Andreoglou brings her experience in heritage and historical building conservation, maintenance, repair, and adaptive reuse to the Republic team.
+Previously, Thalia was part of an historical buildings department for the government, where she engaged with architectural teams to evaluate proposed alterations to heritage facilities and provided recommendations to meet heritage standards and guidelines.
 Along with this knowledge of working with aging structures and how they affect and benefit civic populations, Thalia contributes her design sensibility and intuits architectural solutions for projects as they relate to sustainable practices.

 Thalia currently volunteers with the Winnipeg Architecture Foundation, an advocacy group that promotes the awareness and appreciation of architecture and the city's historic built environment.
 She graduated from the University of Manitoba with a Master of Architecture, having also completed her Bachelor of Environmental Design at the Faculty of Architecture.
 Her past work has allowed her to gain experience in the development of conceptual designs and renderings, and to build her knowledge in LEED standards and sustainable design.
 Thalia continues to establish her expertise by working with Republic's architectural and interior design teams on complex projects with heritage and/or historical requirements.